Thinkmill/monorepo-starter/README.md

 # Monorepo Starter

-> An example setup of how to do a monorepo, used in our [monorepo style guide](https://github.com/Thinkmill/monorepo).
+> An example setup of how to do a monorepo, used in our [monorepo getting started guide]()

 > Usable as a template from github